crate/cloud-tutorials/docs/sign-up.rst

 ==========

 Now that you have an account, you can choose a cloud provider.
-Follow the :ref:`relevant tutorial steps <deploy-to-cluster>` to subscribe and deploy your first cluster.
+Follow the :ref:`relevant tutorial steps <cluster-deployment>` to subscribe and deploy your first cluster.